-Ah, Elf on the Shelf.
-Santa’s little spy that became a holiday tradition, much to the chagrin of parents around the world.
+Elf on the Shelf may be Santa’s little spy that became a holiday tradition much to the chagrin of parents around the world — but it appears he’s here to stay.
 Opinions about Elfy are pretty polarizing; you either love it and think it’s festive and fun, or you hate it and think it’s creepy.
-Either way, Elf on the Shelf is only gaining popularity, so it looks like it’s here to stay — until Christmas Eve, that is.
-On Christmas Eve, said elf has fulfilled his duty of filling in Santa on who’s naughty and who’s nice.
+Either way, Elf on the Shelf is only gaining popularity, so it looks like it’s sticking around — until Christmas Eve, that is.
+On Christmas Eve, of course, said elf has fulfilled his duty of filling in Santa on who’s naughty and who’s nice.
 So he bids the kids adieu ’til next year and goes back to the North Pole (aka gets put in a box in the attic).

 It can be fun to finish the build-up to Christmas with an Elf on the Shelf finale — something fun and super easy — without being over-the-top or requiring too much detailed execution.
 Because let’s be real: Parents have got enough going on Christmas Eve without worrying about an elaborate elf sendoff.

 Looking for some quick and painless ways to say goodbye to the elf and give your kids one last holiday hunt for the little lad in red?
 Say no more.
 We’ve got you covered, so don’t feel like you’ve already burned through all the best elf ideas on the days leading up to Christmas.
 After all, Christmas is the most wonderful time of the year, so finish the year out with an Elf on the Shelf goodbye your kiddos will be sure to remember — and save the rest of these ideas for next year.